-With the increase in popularity of shaving clubs, we’ve seen a lot of new 5, 6 or even 7-blade razors dominating the market.
+With the increase in popularity of shaving clubs, we’ve seen a lot of new 5, 6, or even 7-blade razors dominating the market.
 However, when you’re shaving your head, running 6 blades across your scalp is going to be too much.

 By only using 3 blades, you’re going to minimize the chance of you irritating your scalp.
 This means that you can still get a nice clean shave, without running the risk of razor burn.
 And in my opinion, there’s still no better 3-blade razor out there than the Mach 3.

-So, if running 3 blades is so much better for your scalp than running 6 blades over it, why don’t you try and just use a single blade safety razor?
-Well for many guys, a good safety razor can be the answer to your head shaving prayers.
+So, if running 3 blades is so much better for your scalp than running 6 blades over it, why don’t you try and just use a single-blade safety razor?
+Well, for many guys, a good safety razor can be the answer to your head-shaving prayers.

 You probably will end up nicking yourself with a safety razor, whereas you’d never do that with a cartridge razor.
 You’ll have to spend a bit more time using a safety razor too, so it’s really a balance between convenience and performance.

-But if you are looking for great performance in a safety razor, then I’d definitely recommend that you check out the Merkur 34C.
+However, if you are looking for great performance in a safety razor, then I’d definitely recommend that you check out the Merkur 34C.
 This is a fairly heavy razor that is perfect for beginners, as it’s created to give a mild shave.

-There are other Merkur razors which are more aggressive, but you’re more likely to cut yourself with them too.
+There are other Merkur razors that are more aggressive, but you’re more likely to cut yourself with them too.
 This model is sharp enough for a skin close shave, but not so close you’ll cut yourself (still be careful with it!).

-The only drawback of this safety razor is it’s initial cost, which is much more expensive than a cartridge.
+The only drawback of this safety razor is it’s initial cost, which is much more pricey than a cartridge.
 However, you can pick up blades for it for as little as 10p, so in the long run, you will end up saving money.

 The Headblade is the only razor to make this list that’s solely been designed for shaving your head.
 It has a kind of strange motorbike design, like a small quad bike.

-You put the base of the Headblade down, with the razor and it’s wheels touching your scalp.
-You then simply run the Headblade across your scalp, whilst helps to give you a smooth shave that isn’t too harsh on your skin.
+You put the base of the Headblade down, with the razor and its wheels touching your scalp.
+Then, simply run the Headblade across your scalp, whilst helps to give you a smooth shave that isn’t too harsh on your skin.

 One of the best things about the Headblade brand is the shaving gel that they sell, which is called Headslick.
-It’s perfect for shaving your head – easy to apply, and allows you to get a really clean shave.
+It’s perfect for shaving your head – easy to apply and allows you to get a really clean shave.

 So all in all, the Headblade might be a good option to choose if you’re brand new to head shaving.
 It might not appeal to the more experienced head shavers amongst us, but for those just starting to shave their head, it could be a good, safe option.